Farming in the Desert for 100 Years

 Powell Interpretive Agriculture Tours

 Powell was incorporated in 1909.
 It has been an agricultural community ever since.
 Farmers in Powell are innovative.
-A robust influence from the University of Wyoming Research and Extension Center as well as the Northwest College agricultural programs positions our large family famers to be leaders in the industry.
+A robust influence from the University of Wyoming Research and Extension Center as well as the Northwest College agricultural programs positions our large family farms to be leaders in the industry.

 Our grass-fed beef is lean, our barley is golden, local foods are just better in Powell, Wyoming.
 Learn the secrets of farming in the desert and how our local irrigation and farming practices makes your food look and taste better.
 The Powell Visitor Center hosts agriculture and local foods tours for bus tours, custom tours, and self-guided tours.

 Contact the Powell Visitor Center 307-754-3494, email@example.com